kmacman/kmacman.github.io/index.md

 ### NLP API for extraction of structured data from freetext palliative care consult questions

-I developed a rule-based natural language processing tool using MedSpacy which can extract the diagnosis and reason for consult from a free-text palliative care consult question.
+I developed a rule-based natural language processing tool using MedSpacy which can extract the diagnosis and reason for consult from free-text palliative care consult questions.

 This tool is planned for use as part of our department's push to integrate with the Palliative Care Quality Collaborative, a nation wide database of palliative care programs used for benchmarking and QA/QI initiatives.